Bertie Ahern: 2007 general election

 Ahern hoped to win a third general election in 2007.
-While opinion polls, in April 2007, suggested that this was improbable.

-Polls in April 2007, showed his coalition of Fianna Fáil and the Progressive Democrats at 35% and 3% respectively against the Fine Gael–Labour Party alternative government figure of 38%.
-A further poll published 27 April 2007, shows Fianna Fáil and Progressive Democrats at 34% and 3% respectively compared to Fine Gael and Labour at 31% and 10%.
-A promise by the Labour Party, at their February 2007 party conference of a cut in the basic rate of income tax, paid by 80% of workers, from 20% to 18% created some excitement in political and media circles.
+While opinion polls, in April 2007, suggested that this was improbable, showing his coalition of Fianna Fáil and the Progressive Democrats at 35% and 3% respectively against the Fine Gael–Labour Party alternative government figure of 38%.
+A further poll published 27 April 2007 showed Fianna Fáil and Progressive Democrats at 34% and 3% respectively compared to Fine Gael and Labour at 31% and 10%.
+A promise at the February 2007 Labour Party conference of a cut in the basic rate of income tax, paid by 80% of workers, from 20% to 18% created some excitement in political and media circles.
 Income tax cuts by the Fianna Fáil–Progressive Democrats government had concentrated on the top rate of tax and Labour were able to portray their proposal as progressive to the discomfiture of Fianna Fáil.

 Ahern received staunch support during the campaign from Eoghan Harris, writing in the Sunday Independent.
 Harris declared that the anti-Ahern campaign was the most sinister manipulation of the Irish media that he had seen in his lifetime and that Sinn Féin would be the main beneficiaries of a fall in support for Ahern and Fianna Fáil.
-Harris was nominated to as a senator by Ahern on 3 August 2007.
+Harris was then nominated as a senator by Ahern on 3 August 2007.

 In April 2007, Ahern sought a dissolution of the Dáil and called an election for 24 May 2007.
-Unusually, Ahern dissolved the Dáil on a Sunday morning, claiming that President McAleese's foreign trip that week made it necessary despite the trip having been long-planned.
+Unusually, Ahern dissolved the Dáil on a Sunday morning, claiming that President McAleese's foreign trip that week made it necessary despite the trip having been planned long before that.
 There was speculation that the timing was instead motivated by the commencement of the Mahon Tribunal's Quarryvale module scheduled for that week, particularly Tom Gilmartin's evidence – the hearing thus had to be postponed until after the election was over.
-Ahern's party received 78 seats a loss of three seats from the 2002 election result.
+Ahern's party received 78 seats, a loss of three seats from the 2002 election result.
 This was regarded as a Fianna Fáil 'victory', as questions about Ahern's finances overshadowed the early part of the election campaign, which threatened to cause huge losses for Ahern's party.
-His partners in the government, the Progressive Democrats suffered a reduction in representation from 8 to 2 seats including the loss of their leader.
+His partners in the government, the Progressive Democrats, suffered a reduction in representation from 8 to 2 seats, including the loss of their leader.